Brain2AI/jsPsychSheet/tutorials/uploading-exp-data-inbetween-trials.md

 Check the [modified experiment](../experiment/demo-simple-rt-task-modified-inbetween-data-update.html) file.

-## Other method [for expertsas
+## Other method [for experts]
 There are two methods defined in jsPsychSheet by which it uploads data to Google Sheet.
-You can either upload the data at the end of the trial for that you need to call the following function:
+You can either upload the data at the end of the experiment for that you need to call the following function inside `jsPsych.init`:
 ```js
 jsPsychSheet.uploadData(jsPsych.data.get().csv());
 ```

-In cases, where you want to upload your data to Google Sheet in between the trials, you can simply add one extra attribute to the function. i.e.
+In cases, where you want to upload your data to Google Sheet in between the trials, you can simply add one extra attribute to the `jsPsychSheet.uploadData` function. i.e.
 ```js
 jsPsychSheet.uploadData(jsPsych.data.get().csv(), 1);
 ```